Romea/romea-core-imu/README.md

 ## **License**

-Project Title is released under the Apache License 2.0.
+This project is released under the Apache License 2.0.
 See the LICENSE file for details.

 ## **Authors**